mvfbarrionuevo/gaymepy/about.md

 By the way, here are some curiosities about me:

 * I grew up in a heavily influenced japanese colony in Brazil;
-* I speak four languages and they can be arranged like this: Portuguese > English > Spanish > French;
+* I speak four languages and they can be arranged like this: Portuguese > Spanish > French > English;
 * I like to watch animations (not necessarily japanese anime, which I'm not that fan of);
 * I spend most of my time writing codes and wondering around;
 * I do love cats, cats, and cats.
 Have I said that I love cat?
-I think God is a cat (he maybe hate us all);
+I think God is a cat (he may hates us all);
 * I'm very shy and people seem to not understand that;
 * According to Dante Alighieri, currently I'm in the middle of the way (guess my age folks).